adamallaf/openbsd-netcat/README.md

 # OpenBSD-Netcat

-Added ability to bind to specified network interface `-B` flag.
+Added ability to bind to specified network interface with `-B` flag.

 Usage:
 ```bash